Chapter 46 BWV 128 Auf Christi Himmelfahrt allein

 Thus we have a rare point of comparison, two fantasias based on the same chorale, in the same key but written six years apart.
 Detailed study of them is revealing about Bach’s compositional development.
 The later work uses the lower voices more economically with fewer semi-quaver figurations.
 However, constant imitative entries are a characteristic of both movements, as is an attractively busy pair of horns.
 There is, however, no obvious reason for choosing a different chorale to close C 128.

 A glance at the overall movement layout indicates that the recitative which might have been expected between the aria and duet does not eventuate as a separate movement but is incorporated into the bass aria.
 This is another example of the kind of imaginative structural experimentation which became increasingly common as Bach′s experience and expertise in cantata production developed.

 The main textual themes revolve around the joy of Christ’s ascent in order to take his proper place in Heaven and the implications for us, of this momentous event.
 As usual, Bach underlines some of the fundamental aspects of the Lutheran concept of the human situation.

 The festive mood ensures that we are bound to begin with a chorus of some sort.
 An elegiac tone poem of the type that began C 6 would clearly not have been appropriate and a fugue (Cs 103 and 176) might conceivably have been too dense for such a festive occasion.
 So Bach fell back on his trusted chorale fantasia and obviously took pains to choose the right hymn tune.
-One imagines it would have to be major, a strongly triumphant melody, but simple and flexible enough to allow for a variety of celebratory and festive musical invention to support and encompass it.
+One imagines it would have had to have been major with strongly triumphant melody, but simple and flexible enough to allow for a variety of celebratory and festive musical invention to support and encompass it.